-ENSC 160N Introduction to Environmental Science 4 SH
+ENSC 160N Introduction to Environmental Science

 This course explores the global environment and environmental issues such as, overpopulation, energy sources, land development, depletion of natural resources, and pollution.
 Students will consider differing world viewpoints and development of possible solutions.
-Cross-listed with CHEM 160N.
-Course laboratory fee: \$50.
+Cross-listed: CHEM 160N.
+Course lab fee: \$50.

-ENSC 221G Exploring Biodiversity 4 SH
+ENSC 221G Exploring Biodiversity

 In this course, you will explore the great diversity of living organisms on earth, from algae to zebras.
 You will learn what different kinds of organisms have in common with one another, how they differ, and how their adaptations help them survive.
 You will study the value of biodiversity and how human activities are creating the current 6th mass extinction.
 All of this will be within the context of evolutionary biology, ecology, comparative physiology, and biogeography.
-Course laboratory fee: \$50.
-Cross-listed as BIOL 221G
+Course lab fee: \$50.
+Cross-listed: BIOL 221G